Gensh/lilliput/README.md

 Don't take the caste mechanics for Gospel.
 I started by directly copying from the Infernal castes and adapting to be more like the Solar or Abyssal ones where appropriate.
 Then I got tired of all the anima effects being boring and just started adding whatever I felt like.
 Some of them are clearly broken.
 They exist in their current state mostly to indicate direction.
 I need to sit down and do proper play simulations.
 I'll probably read others' campaign logs since my group is not ready to go yet.

 The charms doc is of course mostly a placeholder.
-Since I intend on having a lot of effects occur on a logicstical scale, I have to really think about what that means.
+Since I intend on having a lot of effects occur on a logistical scale, I have to really think about what that means.
 How will charms interact with Ventures and Battle Groups?

 Also, I will continue to never capitalize "charms."
 Too many proper nouns makes a lot of passages hard to read in Exalted.